Hello! I’m Kendall Vanderslice – yes, before you ask, that is my true name.

 Though my faith has developed through the influence of many different denominations, I’ve found a home in the Anglican Communion.
 I find great safety and risk and beauty in a tradition that holds fast to the mystery of faith.
 Christ has died.
 Christ is risen.
 Christ will come again.
 You’ll find evidence of my love for the interplay of the catholic, charismatic, and evangelical littered throughout my writing – I hope you’ll come to find these creeds and traditions dynamic and captivating too.
 Despite my love of this tradition, however, I’m committed above all to pursuing the unity of Christ’s diverse church.
 It’s messy and oftentimes painful, but I’m convinced that at the table, God calls us to seek the unity of the Body—even, especially, when our theological, social, and political differences threaten to tear us apart.

 Eating points us towards continual communion with one another, with our bodies, with all of creation, and ultimately with God.
-From recipes and book reviews, to essays on the life of faith, I ask you to join me as I explore the many facets of food in hopes of heralding a world that looks ever more like the renewed earth for which we as Christians long.
+From recipes and book reviews, to essays on the life of faith, I ask you to join me as I explore the many facets of food, delighting in a foretaste of God's heavenly feast.